tcgoetz/GarminDB/README.md

 * If you have issues, file a bug here on the project.
 See the Issues tab at the top of the project page.
 Run `make bugreport` or `garmindb_bug_report.py` and include bugreport.txt in your bug report.
 * Besides errors that appear on the screen, one of the first places to look for more information is the log files (garmindb.log).
-* If your having issues with a particular data files, please considering sharing so I can debug it and add support.
+* If you're having issues with a particular data files, please considering sharing so I can debug it and add support.

 # Contributing